 Jolanta Wrobel Best’s current experience includes a faculty appointment at Houston Community College in Houston, Texas, a correspondent position for CKCU Literary News at Carleton University in Ottawa, Canada, and cooperation with "Ruch Literacki" of the Polish Academy of Sciences in Cracow, Poland.
 She is the author of a book (two editions) and over twenty scholarly articles.
 Works in progress include a book on comparative literature and a book on Levinas’s philosophy.
 She participates in academic societies such as the American Philosophical Association (APA), the Association for Slavic, East European, and Eurasian Studies (ASEEES), the International Institute for Hermeneutics (IIH), and the Polish Institute of Arts and Sciences of America (PIASA).
 She presented her paper on Polish literature and chaired a panel discussion on Slavic studies at the 2013 ASEEES Convention in Boston, MA.
-She is scheduled to give her presentation (envisioned as part of an interdisciplinary panel discussion) on Czeslaw Milosz, "Facing the River," and links between literature/philosophy and history during the 2014 ASEEES Convention in San Antonio, TX.
-She appears in the 2014 Edition of Who's Who in America by Marquis.
+She gave her presentation (envisioned as part of an interdisciplinary panel discussion) on Czeslaw Milosz, "Facing the River," and links between literature/philosophy and history during the 2014 ASEEES Convention in San Antonio, TX.
+She appears in the 2013-2016 Edition of Who's Who in America by Marquis.

 Current research areas:

-hermeneutics, existential phenomenology, foreign language pedagogy, literatures in Europe, Polish language/literature/translation, Slavic studies.
+Continental philosophy, foreign language pedagogy, literatures in Europe, Polish language/literature/translation, Slavic studies.

 • Book: The Mystery of Time, Cracow: Universitas, 2012.